The story of two humans, a doggo and their sailboat

 Lets be honest, if you've been watching our Youtube videos, it probably isn't to see Taryn or Logan.
 It's to see me- the Captain Max.

 I'm a 9 year old lab-husky cross.
 I sometimes have a bit of an attitude, but there's nothing I love more than hanging out with my people, especially if if's while we run through the forest.

 I'm the one responsible for the videography, photography, editing and dragging Max and Logan into this crazy Youtube adventure.

 I'm cold all the time and I'm the only one of the three of us why can handle temperatures over 25 degrees.

-The idea of living as close to nature as living on a sailboat allows was just too amazing for me to say no to, so I am all in on this adventure.
+The idea of living a life close to nature on a sailboat was just too amazing for me to say no to, so I am all in on this adventure.